Logo

 Join Forums Leaving HP/HPE Benefits Healthplans Stock Pension Discounts Contacts HP Way Site Map

 This page gives details for only one aspect of the many HP/HPE-related stocks.
-If you were ever an HP shareholder, you may now have shares of HPQ, HPE, Keysight, and/or Agilent – in different accounts.
-If ever an HPE shareholder, you may now have shares of DXC – and may not have received cash payouts for MFGP and PRSP.
-Only you – not the company, plan administrators, transfer agents, brokers, or the IRS – can reconstruct your full stock history.
+Due to the sequence of spinoffs and acquisitions, you may now have shares of HPInc (HPQ), HPE, DXC, Keysight (KEYS), and/or Agilent (A) – in different accounts – and may not have received cash payouts for Micro Focus (MFGP) and Perspecta (PRSP).
 Transactions were often tracked and reported differently – or not at all.
+Only you – not the company, plan administrators, transfer agents, brokers, or the IRS – can reconstruct your full employee stock history.

 The confusing letter is from EQ Unify, a subsidiary of HP's current transfer agent, Equiniti Trust Company.
 It is focused on paying them to sell the shares in question -- for a 10% fee.